-One of its most famous film appearances was climactic shoot-out scene in the James Dean film Rebel Without a Cause, but it's far from the only one.
+One of its most famous film appearances was the climactic shoot-out scene in the James Dean film Rebel Without a Cause, but it's far from the only one.
 In fact, imdb.com lists more than forty films and television episodes made here.
-Among others, the classic observatory has appeared in The Rocketeer, Steve Martin's Hollywood satire Bowfinger, Charlie's Angels: Full Throttle, the 1987 film spoof of television show Dragnet, The Terminator and Jurassic Park.
+Among others, the classic observatory has appeared in The Rocketeer, Steve Martin's Hollywood satire Bowfinger, Charlie's Angels: Full Throttle, the 1987 film spoof of television show Dragnet, The Terminator, and Jurassic Park.

 04 of 09

 You know the scenes where the cars get down in the cement-banked, nearly dry riverbed?
 The Los Angeles River was the victim of some pretty undignified straightening, deepening and concrete paving in an effort to keep it periodic floods from wreaking havoc on the city.
 In the process, they created a good place to film chase scenes.